Suicide And Substance Abuse

-Because substance abuse so greatly increases the risk of suicide, one of the most critical steps in suicide prevention is overcoming any addictions and getting sober.
-This will alleviate the depression and related mental health symptoms of the individual who is experiencing suicidal thoughts, and improve their short-term judgment.
+Because substance abuse so greatly increases the risk of suicide, 1 of the most critical steps in suicide prevention is overcoming any addictions and getting sober.
+This will alleviate the depression and related mental health symptoms of the individual who is experiencing suicidal thoughts and improve their short-term judgment.
 It will also allow mental health professionals to more accurately assess and diagnose any underlying mental health concerns so that they can be properly treated.

 If you or a loved one are having thoughts of suicide, it is imperative that you seek help immediately.
 The National Suicide Prevention Lifeline is available 24/7 at 800-273-8255.
 To explore rehab options, contact a treatment provider now.